PhilMele/M4Project/README.md

 * Logo was generated using MidJourney;
 * Icons used are mostly coming from FontAwesome;
-* Other icons, in particular those used in email find are sourced from Icons8;
+* Other icons, in particular those used in emails are sourced from Icons8;
-* There is no actual images, as it did not add any value to the purpose of the product
+* There is other image, as it did not add any value to the purpose of the product.

+As users do not need to upload any image, and in order to reduce devevlopment times, it was therefore decided to upload media assets directly on S3 Buckets (see S3 Bucket Section for process).

 ### 2.4 Wireframes <a name="wireframes"></a>